 A basic metabolic panel tests for kidney function, glucose levels, and electrolyte balance.
-Basic metabolic panels are often done at routine visits and include 8 specific tests - glucose, calcium, sodium, potassium, bicarbonate, chloride, blood urea nitrogen, and creatinine.
+Basic metabolic panels are often done at routine visits.
+They include 8 specific tests: glucose, calcium, sodium, potassium, bicarbonate, chloride, blood urea nitrogen, and creatinine.
 A comprehensive metabolic panel may be recommended for more extensive testing.

-Urinalysis tests can be used to detect several conditions, such as diabetes, kidney disease, and urinary tract infections (UTI).
-Urinalysis tests are often recommended during pregnancy, routine health exams, and when experiencing kidney related symptoms.
+Urinalysis tests (urine tests) can be used to detect several conditions, such as diabetes, kidney disease, and urinary tract infections (UTI).
+Urinalysis tests are often recommended during pregnancy, routine health exams, and when experiencing kidney-related symptoms.

 STD - Sexually Transmitted Disease Testing

 STD panels can test for a multitude of sexually transmitted diseases including chlamydia, gonorrhea, HIV, syphilis, hepatitis, and trichomonas.
 It is recommended that all sexually active women under the age of 25 get gonorrhea and chlamydia tests once a year.
 For more information on when and how to get an STD test, see our article here.

 Vitamin panels can test levels of up to 13 vitamins, including vitamins A, B1, B2, B3, B5, B6, B12, C, D 25-Hydroxy, E, K, and Folic Acid.
 This panel will assess whether your body is getting and absorbing appropriate nutrients.
 These tests can help you decide whether you need to take vitamin supplements.